esmero/archipelago-documentation/docs/security_bots.md

 ## Deployment with Upgrade

-If looking to use this solution as part of an upgrade (from 1.0.0 to 1.1.0, for example) we recommend coming back to the above steps after successfully completing the upgrade.
+If looking to use this solution as part of an upgrade we recommend coming back to the above steps after successfully completing the upgrade.
 After the upgrade, you will only need to add the environment variables and docker compose configurations and follow the steps as detailed above.

 ## Advanced Configuration